Soft labelling for semantic segmentation: Bringing coherence to label down-sampling: Experimental results

-Differently to the Cityscapes dataset, alternative semantic segmentation datasets (e.g., Mapilliary and ADE20K) are composed of images with variable resolutions.
-However, the data augmentation strategy previously discussed provides a homogeneous input for model training.
-For the ADE20K dataset, we here explore the effect of using the proposed down-sampling strategy in a more general sense than just to reduce input resolution, performing up-sampling when the selected crop size is bigger than the image.
-Including our strategy in the training of the architecture SegFormer \cite{Xie2021SegFormerSA}, notably benefits the test performance, see Table \ref{tab:ADE20K}.
-Moreover, in Table \ref{tab:Map} we report performance results by the same setup used for our best performing Cityscapes model with the HRNetV2 architecture, when trained and evaluated on the Mapilliary dataset.
-Comparing this model with a reference one that uses the same architecture \cite{YuanCW20}, our down-sampling strategy provides a 7\% global increase in performance, requiring 10 times less GPU memory.
+Unlike the Cityscapes dataset, alternative semantic segmentation datasets (e.g., Mapilliary and ADE20K) are composed of images with variable resolutions.

+For the ADE20K dataset, we here explore the effect of using the proposed sampling strategy in a more general sense than just to reduce input resolution, also performing up-sampling when the selected crop size is larger than the image.
+Including our strategy in the training of the architecture SegFormer \cite{Xie2021SegFormerSA}, notably benefits the test performance (see Table \ref{tab:ADE20K}).
+Figure \ref{fig:ADE20k} presents a visual comparison of segmentation maps of a SegFormer \cite{Xie2021SegFormerSA} trained with and without soft-labels.